 Start with publishing a few simple screencast videos addressing the most frequent topics and watch how the audience responds.
 It can be that your target audience prefers text-based content, and you don’t have to spend long days preparing a comprehensive video knowledge base.

 Not all topics in your knowledge base need a video – some issues are better off with a written explanation or answer.
 Problems that require additional context or deep dives should take priority when it comes to making knowledge base videos.

-Prioritize tasks that your users often have issues with by collecting customer feedback data.
+Prioritize tasks that your users and employees often have issues with by collecting and analyzing their feedback.
 From there, you can narrow it down to tasks that require that added context.
 Then, create a screencast video that shows users exactly how to perform said tasks.

 This is an excellent example from Ahrefs, one of the largest SEO tools in the market.
 This video showcases how to use one of the features that their users tend to get confused about.

 Your customer service and HR teams are probably tired of receiving tickets starting with "How do I …", and the most common answer template would be something like this: